carolinearvidsson/lin513/README.md

 #### Length (CFS)

-#### Word length (CFS)
+The public methods of the Length-class returns two features:

+1. Word length.
+2. Syllable count.

-Returns the number of characters in target word.
+*Word length* returns the number of characters in target word.

-#### Syllable count (CFS)

-Returns the number of syllables in target word.
-Uses the [Carnegie Mellon University Pronounciation Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict), CMUdict, accessed throguh nltk.
+*Syllable count* returns the number of syllables in target word.
+The method uses the [Carnegie Mellon University Pronounciation Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict), CMUdict, accessed throguh nltk.
 Given a word, the dictionary returns a list of corresponding phonemes where vowels are marked with numbers, indicating potential lexical stress, which is taken to indicate syllabic status.

 #### Ngram (CFS) <a name='ngram'></a>